HealthSamurai/hl7proxy/README.md

 documentation](https://docs.aidbox.app/advanced/hl7-v2-integration)
 for detailed instructions.

-Also you'll need to make a OAuth Client resource to authorize `hl7proxy` HTTP requests.
+Also you'll need to make a Client resource to authorize `hl7proxy` HTTP requests.
 Follow [Basic Auth tutorial](https://docs.aidbox.app/auth-betta/basic-auth) to get a value for `Authorization` header and then pass it to `hl7proxy`